ana-balica/ana-balica.github.io/_posts/2015-01-11-contributing-to-open-source-like-a-boss.md

 ### Wrap-up

 It's OK to make mistakes, as long as we acknowledge and fix them.
-The rules we have imposed ourselves help keep the codebase readable and maintainable, hence ensure the longevity and popularity of the project.
+The rules we have imposed on ourselves help keep the codebase readable and maintainable, hence ensure the longevity and popularity of the project.
 Comply to this set of rules and, boy, you're gonna become a pleasant person to work with.